-H5.7.3 Residential Special Policy Area
+H5A.7.3 Residential Special Policy Area

+H5A.7.3.1

-H5.7.3.1 The Residential Special Policy Area is an overlay to the Prestige Industrial Area designation.
-The lands in the Residential Special Policy Area on Schedule H5 will be developed in accordance with the underlying land use designation.
+- The Residential Special Policy Area is an overlay to the Prestige Industrial Area designation.
+The lands in the Residential Special Policy Area on Schedule H5A will be developed in accordance with the underlying land use designation.
 The Residential Special Policy Area identifies locations where there are existing residential uses which might not redevelop in the short term.
-To recognize this situation, the following special policies will apply to those lands:

-- a) The existing residential uses may be recognized in the Implementing Zoning Bylaw.
-Any new development will require rezoning which will be reviewed by the Town in the context of the Secondary Plan policies. - b) In addition to the uses permitted in the underlying land use designation on Schedule H5, within the Residential Special Policy Area, the Town may permit the use of the existing residential dwelling, including additions to such dwellings, for office uses, home occupations, or other uses which are compatible with the adjacent residential uses and uses permitted by the underlying employment land use designation. - c) Where development is proposed on lands abutting a building being used for residential purposes in the Residential Special Policy Area, the Town may require the provision of landscaping and other buffering on the boundary of the residential use in accordance with the provisions in section H5.13.
+To recognize this situation, the following special policies will apply to those lands: - a) The subject lands may be zoned to permit the existing residential uses including home occupations.
+Any new development will require rezoning which will be reviewed by the Town in the context of the Secondary Plan policies. - b) In addition to the uses permitted in the underlying land use designation on Schedule H5A, the Town may rezone lands to permit the use of the existing residential dwelling, including additions to such dwellings, for office or other uses which are compatible with the adjacent residential uses and uses permitted by the underlying employment land use designation. - c) Where development is proposed on lands abutting a building being used for residential purposes in the Residential Special Policy Area, the Town may require the provision of landscaping and other buffering on the boundary of the residential use in accordance with the provisions in section H5A.13.

-H5.7.4 Natural Heritage System

-H5.7.4.1 The goal of the Natural Heritage System is:
+H5A.7.4 Natural Heritage System

-- a) to protect areas which have been identified as having environmental significance or contain natural hazards including valleylands, woodlands, wetlands, watercourses and other hazardous lands, based on the functional recommendations of the Premier Gateway Scoped Subwatershed Study, and - b) to ensure that the Natural Heritage System will be resilient to the impacts of the adjacent urban development and climate change by achieving enhanced ecological and hydrologic features and functions. - H5.7.4.2 The Natural Heritage System is a critical component of a healthy community and helps to define the character of the area.
-The Natural Heritage System reflects the systems approach taken to ensure the protection, preservation and enhancement of natural features and to maintain biological diversity and ecological functions of the area. - H5.7.4.3 Lands within the Natural Heritage System will be protected and enhanced over time, and the following uses may be permitted in accordance with the objectives of the Secondary Plan, and subject to other policies of this Plan, applicable Zoning By-laws, and Conservation Halton Regulations: - a) existing agricultural operations; - b) single detached dwellings on existing lots;

-- c) passive non-motorized recreational uses, such as nature viewing and pedestrian trail activities, only on publicly owned lands; - d) forest, wildlife and fisheries management; - e) archaeological activities; - f) essential transportation and utility facilities; and, - g) essential watershed management and flood and erosion control projects carried out or supervised by a public authority. - H5.7.4.4 Where any land within the Natural Heritage System designation is held under private ownership, this Plan will not be construed as implying that such areas are free and open to the general public.
-The Town will seek to obtain dedication of these lands through the development review process. - H5.7.4.5 Where new development is proposed on a site, part of which is designated Natural Heritage System, such lands shall not be considered acceptable as part of the dedication for park purposes as required by the Planning Act. - H5.7.4.6 The Natural Heritage System shown on Schedule H5 is a systems approach to protecting and enhancing natural features and functions and consists of the following components: - 1) Key Features, which include: - a) habitat of endangered and threatened species, - b) significant wetlands, - c) significant woodlands, - d) significant valleylands, - e) significant wildlife habitat, - f) significant areas of natural and scientific interest, - g) fish habitat,
+- H5A.7.4.1 The goal of the Natural Heritage System is: - a) to protect areas which have been identified as having environmental significance or contain natural hazards including valleylands, wetlands, watercourses and other hazardous lands, based on the functional recommendations of the Premier Gateway Scoped Subwatershed Study, and - b) to ensure that the Natural Heritage System will be resilient to the impacts of the adjacent urban development and climate change by achieving enhanced ecological and hydrologic features and functions. - H5A.7.4.2 The Natural Heritage System reflects the systems approach taken to ensure the protection, preservation and enhancement of the key features, buffers, linkages and enhancement areas and to maintain biological diversity.
+The Natural Heritage System is a critical component of a healthy community and helps to define the character of the area. - H5A.7.4.3 Lands within the Natural Heritage System will be protected and enhanced over time, and the following uses may be permitted in accordance with the objectives of the Secondary Plan, other policies of this Plan and Conservation Halton Regulations: - a) existing agricultural operations; - b) single detached dwellings on existing lots; - c) passive non-motorized recreational uses, such as nature viewing and pedestrian trail activities, only on publicly owned lands; - d) forest, wildlife and fisheries management; - e) archaeological activities; - f) essential transportation and utility facilities; and, - g) essential watershed management and flood and erosion control projects carried out or supervised by a public authority. - H5A.7.4.4 Where any land within the Natural Heritage System designation is held under private ownership, this Plan will not be construed as implying that such areas are free and open to the general public.
+The Town will seek to obtain dedication of these lands through the development review process. - H5A.7.4.5 Where new development is proposed on a site, part of which is designated Natural Heritage System, such lands shall not be considered acceptable as part of the dedication for park purposes as required by the Planning Act. - H5A.7.4.6 The lands in the Natural Heritage System shown on Schedule H5A consist of the following Key Features and functions: - 1) Key Features, which include: - a) significant habitat of endangered and threatened species,